tyhouch/tylerhouchin-dot-com/content/blogs/to-rent-or-own-your-ai-brain.md

 Additionally, **distillation** lets you bottle‑feed a smaller, cheaper model with the domain expertise of a frontier‑scale "teacher."

 * **Step 1 — Sample:** Rent the big model briefly, prompt it with the kinds of inputs your workflow sees, and capture millions of high‑quality Q→A pairs (or function‑call traces).
 * **Step 2 — Train:** Fine‑tune a small (7‑13 B) "student" on that synthetic dataset.
-The student learns only what matters for your tasks, so it often recovers 90‑95 % of the teacher’s accuracy at a fraction of the compute.
+The student learns only what matters for your tasks, so it often recovers 90‑95 % of the teacher's accuracy at a fraction of the compute.
 * **Step 3 — Serve:** Quantize the student (8‑ or 4‑bit) and run it on modest GPUs or even CPUs.
 The one‑time distillation bill (compute + API calls) is usually paid back in a few weeks once you cross \~40 M tokens/month.

 With this approach you **own** **the smarts you care about** and keep the rental fees for frontier models reserved for genuinely novel or edge‑case queries.